WISPIT

 WISPIT 1b and 1c

 WISPIT 1 is a stellar binary with a primary star of around one solar mass, with two comoving companions identified as gas giant exoplanets (van Capelleveen et al., 2025).
+These companions have photometric masses of 10 and 5 Jupiter masses, orbiting at projected distances of 338 and 840 au respectively.

 WISPIT 2